drakkr/QSOS/Docs/en/Maintainer/qsos-maintainer-intro_en.md

 * QSOS formats and related XML documents like XSD schemas, XSL transformations...

-* Tools developped to help use the QSOS method, manipulate its formats and manage data components.
+* Tools developed to help use the QSOS method, manipulate its formats and manage data components.

 # Version naming convention